The Basics of VAT Revisited

 There are different VAT schemes for retailers:

-Normal – This is the default VAT scheme if you haven’t selected any other scheme and the VAT outputs and inputs are calculated on the date of invoice to your customers, and when you receive the invoice from your suppliers.
+Normal: This is the default VAT scheme if you haven’t selected any other scheme and the VAT outputs and inputs are calculated on the date of the invoice to your customers and when you receive the invoice from your suppliers.
 The normal VAT rates apply here.

-Special Schemes for retailers - The reason you have these special schemes is because retailers sometimes sell a combination of 20%, 5% and 0% of supplies but don’t necessarily know instantly how much of each they have sold.
+Special Schemes for retailers: The reason you have these special schemes is that retailers sometimes sell a combination of 20%, 5% and 0% of supplies but don’t necessarily know instantly how much of each they have sold.
 You calculate the input VAT based on a VAT fraction, but this needs to be approved by HMRC first.

 If you need help with setting up VAT or other tax affairs, get in touch!